 One of the most important local sources of freshwater in the small island of Nauru is Moqua Well – a small subterranean lake in the largest cave on island – Moqua Caves.

-Caves are located next to the airstrip of international airport, some 400 m from the national parliament.
-Here, in the rim of the upper Miocene - Quarternary limestone plateau have formed low cliffs and caves have formed in these cliffs.
+Caves are located next to the airstrip of the international airport, some 400 m from the national parliament.
+Here, in the rim of the upper Miocene – Quarternary limestone plateau have formed low cliffs and caves have formed in these cliffs.

-Moqua Well is small (0.2 ha) freshwater lake in this cave.
-It is up to 5 m deep, average depth - 2.5 m.
+Moqua Well is a small (0.2 ha) freshwater lake in this cave.
+It is up to 5 m deep, average depth – 2.5 m.

-This lake was the main source of freshwater to Nauruans during the World War II.
+This lake was the main source of freshwater to Nauruans during World War II.
 Later it became a beloved place where locals spent time in the shade of trees and cliffs, often consuming alcohol.
-Unfortunately in 2001 there took place a fatal accident when one drunken man drowned.
+Unfortunately, in 2001 there took place a fatal accident when one drunken man drowned.
 Since then authorities have closed the access to the lake with a fence.

 - Rainbird, Paul.
 The Archaeology of Micronesia, Cambridge World Archaeology, 2004.